tripleboba/TinyApp/README.md

-# TinyApp Project
+## Turn Bit.ly

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+A full stack web application built with Node and Express that allows users to shorten long URLs into bit.ly form.

 ## Final Product